codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

   - If your build still fails, you’ll need to troubleshoot which dependencies still require JCenter.
 The errors in the failed build step will point out the dependecies using JCenter.

 {{<notebox>}}
-Note: You'll have to completely upgrade all dependencies that requires JCenter to avoid failed builds.
+Note: You'll have to completely upgrade all dependencies that require JCenter to avoid failed builds.
 {{</notebox>}}